nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
+Welcome to Source Control User Guide!

+Source Control is a **desktop app for CS1101S professors to manage the performance of their students**.
+This application allows you to store comprehensive data of each student quickly, and allows you to search through them easily.
+With Source Control, you will never have to worry about your large student cohort and tracking numerous assessments!
+Source Control can also give you both a quick overview and a closer look of how your students are doing.
+This application provides in-depth data analysis of the performance of your students in each assessment, giving you timely feedback on the pace and difficulty level of the module.

-Source Control is a **desktop app for CS1101S professors to manage the performance of their students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-Source Control can give you both a quick overview and a closer look of how your students are doing.
+Source Control is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, Source Control can help you track your students' performance faster than traditional GUI apps!

+This guide takes you through all the latest features of Source Control.
+If you are a new user, this guide provides you all the basic knowledge to get started with Source Control, and is simple and easy to read.

 * Table of Contents
 {:toc}